Agricultural Literacy Curriculum Matrix

 Rate the taste!
 Conduct a tasting using fruits and vegetables that are new to your students.
-For taste testing tips, visit Harvest of the Month.
-The Network for a Healthy California’s Children’s Power Play!
+For taste testing tips, visit Illinois Harvest of the Month's Taste Test Toolkit.

 After conducting these activities, review and summarize the following key concepts: